Risks and opportunities in cobalt supply chains

 However, welcome as these developments are, they do not reduce the onus for individual companies in the cobalt supply chain to ensure that they undertake effective due diligence and implement robust risk management controls.

-Based on our experience we would suggest there are two risk factors that companies in cobalt supply chains should be particularly alert to:
+Based on our experience we would suggest there are two risk factors that companies in cobalt supply chains should be particularly alert to.
+The first is child labour and the second is the volatility of the cobalt market.

 It is unarguable that child labour in mineral extraction or processing is an egregious human rights violation, nor is it questionable that child labour in ASM cobalt production is a very real risk factor in the DRC.